naemon/naemon.github.io/documentation/usersguide/perfdata.md

 With this simple type of output, the entire line of text is available in the $HOSTOUTPUT$ or $SERVICEOUTPUT$ <a href="macros.html">macros</a> (depending on whether this plugin was used as a host check or service check).

-Plugins can return optional performance data in their output by sending the normal, human-readable text string that they usually would, followed by a pipe character (|), and then a string containing one or more performance data metrics.
+<p>Plugins can return optional performance data in their output by sending the normal, human-readable text string that they usually would, followed by a pipe character (|), and then a string containing one or more performance data metrics.
 Let's take the check_ping plugin as an example and assume that it has been enhanced to return percent packet loss and average round trip time as performance data metrics.
-Sample output from the plugin might look like this:
+Sample output from the plugin might look like this:</p>

 <pre>
 PING ok - Packet loss = 0%, RTA = 0.80 ms | percent_packet_loss=0, rta=0.80